Ekumfi (Ghana parliament constituency)

 Ekumfi is one of the constituency represented in the parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the poll system of election.
+Ekow Othniel Kwainoe is the member of parliament for the constituency.
 Ekumfi is located in the Ekumfi district of the Central region of Ghana.
 It was formerly part of the Mfantseman East Constituency.